Nnnate423/Golang_Notes/Interview.md

 3. cannot deal with configuration change

 ## 7. Microsoft Access development
+* ER-diagram
+* implementation

 ## 8. Django
 * ToDo app -> add task via form, and able to delete and modify
 * reconstruct ## 3 project using django as backend -> for modern development
 * transaction supported

+## 9. Attire Checking system
+* integrate with sensors and gentry with motors
+* data collection, processing
+* objection recognition with pretrained model
+* application to run inference and open/close gentry.